The Five Factor Formula Has Been Repeated Over and Over Again

 RESEARCH STUDIES, TEST AND RESULTS

 Research results must be viewed with a grain of salt and a clear investigative eye.
 Most research today is funded by the very individuals, groups, corporations that stand to benefit from the results.
 For example, pharmaceutical companies fund universities for prescription research or physicians for trials.
 Several professors have been fired for skewing results of tests towards partisan parties.
+So studies can often be incorrect.

 VA TECH SHOOTER PERSONAL INFORMATION